 - You will be guaranteed exposure to the publishing industry and have the opportunity to develop valuable networks and contacts

-- You will be helped to develop the information, insight, networks and skills you will need to sustain a career as a writer of fiction for children or teenagers in the long-term.
+- You will be helped to develop the information, insight, networks and skills you need to sustain a career as a writer of fiction for children or teenagers in the long-term

-With the exception of a few ‘flag-ship’ names, children’s writers from minority ethnic backgrounds are under-represented in British children’s literature.
-The ultimate goal is of Megaphone is to contribute to changing the landscape of children’s reading in the UK so that children from ethnically diverse backgrounds can see themselves not only as characters in, but also as potential authors of, the books they read.
-The links on the ABOUT MEGAPHONE page provide more context.
+Children’s writers from minority ethnic backgrounds are under-represented in British children’s literature.
+The ultimate goal of Megaphone is to contribute to changing the landscape of children’s reading in the UK so that children from ethnically diverse backgrounds can see themselves not only as characters in, but also as potential authors of, the books they read.
+Since Megaphone first ran in 2015 many different agencies have underlined the marginalisation of people of colour in publishing, especially the following:

 How much does it cost?

 The scheme costs £300.
-You will not have to pay anything until you have been offered a place on the scheme.
+You will not have to pay anything until you have accepted a place on the scheme.
 Writers in need will be fully supported financially but financial disadvantage is not in itself a criterion for selection.
+Please do not be put off applying by cost – we will never refuse anyone a place just because they can’t afford it.

-We acknowledge that the area of publishing is in flux and that many people are choosing to self-publish.
-Any previous self-publishing should not be of the nature that it would preclude launching the writer as a debut (in other words, one self-published picture book, ten years ago, that sold fifty copies, would probably be acceptable, but a recently self-published series of YA novels, for example, would be more problematic).
-Our decision will be led by the goals of the scheme: will this previous self-publishing make it difficult to publish the completed novel successfully?
-We may consult with the involved editors on this issue.
+That said, we acknowledge many people who are marginalised by mainstream publishing are choosing to self-publish.
+Any previous self-publishing should not be of the nature that it would preclude launching the writer as a debut novelist for children/ YA (in other words, one self-published picture book, ten years ago, that sold fifty copies, would probably be acceptable, but a recently self-published series of novels that has had a lot pf publicity, for example, would be more problematic).
+Our decision will be led by the goals of the scheme: will the previous self-publishing make it difficult to publish the completed novel successfully?
+Will that mean it is less likely to find an audience?
+We may consult with our partner editors on this issue.

 - have ideas for a children’s/YA novel you would like to write